How to send your transcripts.

-At some point during the application process, you will need to request and provide all of your transcripts to your prospective school.
-Fortunately, Indiana has made this process free and easy for high school transcripts.
-Here’s additional information:
+At some point during the application process, you will need to request and provide a transcript to your prospective school.
+Fortunately, Indiana has made this process free and easy.
+Below are some tips on how to send transcripts.

-Indiana e-Transcript enables you to send your high school transcripts electronically to ANY school worldwide.
+Indiana e-Transcript enables Indiana students to send their high school transcripts electronically to ANY school worldwide.
 It’s safe, secure, convenient (24/7), and free.

 This service is provided to Indiana students and families by the Indiana Commission for Higher Education (ICHE) and the Indiana Department of Education (IDOE).
 For more information, contact the Transfer Indiana Central Office at email@example.com or 765-285-5810.